DataDog/integrations-core/docs/developer/tutorials/logs/http-crawler.md

 We need to define the `get_log_streams` method.
 As [stated in the docs](../../base/logs-crawlers.md#datadog_checks.base.checks.logs.crawler.base.LogCrawlerCheck.get_log_streams), it must return an iterator over `LogStream` subclasses.
-That's what the next section is about.
+The next section describes this further.

 ## Define a Stream of Logs

-In the same file let's add a `LogStream` subclass and return it (wrapped in a list) from `AcmeCheck.get_log_streams`:
+In the same file, add a `LogStream` subclass and return it (wrapped in a list) from `AcmeCheck.get_log_streams`:

 ```python
 from datadog_checks.base.checks.logs.crawler.base import LogCrawlerCheck